dt-orders/customer-service/README.md

 # LaunchDarkly

 This application has also been build with the [LaunchDarkly Java SDK](https://docs.launchdarkly.com/sdk/server-side/java).
-A flag called `enhanced-customer-list` has beed configured so that the value `ON` will enable the same High Response time as enabled in version 2.
+This is to demo "in-place" changes to appliation.

-If you don't need LaunchDarkly, then there is no impact - it will only be enabled if you setup the LaunchDarkly KEY as described below in the `Run Docker Image` section.
+If you don't need LaunchDarkly, then there is no impact - it will only be enabled if you setup the LaunchDarkly KEY set as a Docker environment variable.
+See `Run Docker Image` section below.

 Be sure to setup the LaunchDarkly Dynatrace integration](https://docs.launchdarkly.com/integrations/dynatrace) as well to get LaunchDarkly changes pushed to Dynatrace.